Ayeza Khan: Early work and its recognition (2007–2012)

-Established actress (2013-present)
+Established actress (2013–present)

-In 2014, her performance in the drama serial, Pyaray Afzal, earned her the Best Actress Award at Lux Style Awards.
+In 2014, Khan portrayed as Farah in melodramatic romantic series her performance in the drama serial, Pyaray Afzal alongside Hamza Ali Abbasi and Sohai Ali Abro for which, she earned her Best Actress at Lux Style Awards.
 She was offered many roles in Bollywood, which she rejected.
-She took a break for a while from the industry after her marriage.She later appeared after a gap of two years in the tragic romance ,Tum Kon Piya (2016), opposite Imran Abbas.
-Her serial Koi Chand Rakh included Imran Abbas, Muneeb Butt, and Areeba Habib.
+She took a break for a while from the industry after her marriage.
+She later appeared after a gap of two years in the tragic romantic series Tum Kon Piya opposite Imran Abbas.
+Then in 2018 she appeared as a gynecologist in family series Koi Chand Rakh alongside Muneeb Butt, Areeba Habib and Imran Abbas in their third collaboration after Tum Kon Piya and Mohabbat Tumse Nafrat Hai.

+In 2019, Khan appeared in Antagonistic lead as Cunning Zobiya in family betrayal series Yaariyan opposite Junaid Khan and Momal Sheikh.
+Then, she portrayed as over ambitious women Mehwish in romantic melodrama series Meray Paas Tum Ho alongside Humayun Saeed, Hira Mani and Adnan Siddiqui earned her Pakistan International Screen Award for Best Television Actress. for which she critically applauded and earned her Pakistan International Screen Award for Best Television Actress.

-Her performance in the 2019–20 romantic drama Meray Paas Tum Ho earned her Pakistan International Screen Award for Best Television Actress.In 2021, she appeared as a happy-go-lucky girl with childish mannerisms in the comedy serial Chupke Chupke, opposite Osman Khalid Butt.
+Then, in 2020 Khan starred in Mehar Posh as a kind-hearted girl Mehru along with Danish Taimoor and it is the seventh project featuring real life couple together.
+In 2021, she appeared as a happy-go-lucky girl with childish mannerisms in the Ramadan comedy series Chupke Chupke, opposite Osman Khalid Butt.
 Khan received praise for her on-screen chemistry with Butt and won the Hum Award for Best Actress and Lux Style Award for Best TV Actress.
+In the same year, khan portrayed as a tiktoker in Laapata opposite Sarah Khan and Ali Rehman Khan.

+In 2022 and 2023, Khan appeared in two consecutive Ramadan series portrayed as innocent college student Pari in the family comedy series Chaudhry and Sons along with Imran Ashraf in their third project together after Shehrnaz and Toh Dil Ka Kia Hua.
+Latter, she received nomination in Lux Style Award for Best TV Actress.
+Then, acted in lighthearted series Chand Tara opposite Danish Taimoor and the series failed to achieve the level of popularity.

-In 2023, her performance in Bafar Mehmood's dramatic Mein opposite Wahaj Ali in which, she portrayed as an egoistic lady with bipolar disorder was panned by critics and audiences.
-In 2023, now she is also portraying as an headstrong and kind women in Jaan-e-Jahan opposite Hamza Ali Abbasi in their second project together after Pyaray Afzal.
+In the same year, her performance in Bafar Mehmood's tragedy series Mein opposite Wahaj Ali in which, she portrayed as an egoistic lady Mubhashira with bipolar disorder was well-received critics and audiences.
+Then, ayeza played as a headstrong and kind hearted Mahnoor in Jaan-e-Jahan opposite Hamza Ali Abbasi in their second project together after Pyaray Afzal.

-In 2025, Khan going to appear in Humraaz opposite Feroze Khan in their second project together after Bikhra Mera Naseeb.
+In 2025, Khan going to appear in Humraaz opposite Zahid Ahmed and Feroze Khan in their second project together after Bikhra Mera Naseeb and audiences praised ayeza's performance.
+Then, in 2026 ayeza going to collaborate for the first time with Bilal Abbas Khan in upcoming series Sitara Aur Siyara.